 - 1.1 Hackney Carriages may be licensed to carry up to 8 passengers and are licensed to ply for hire within the district, either from a designated hackney rank or hailed in the street. - 1.2 The vehicle must be safe, comfortable and suitable in type, size and design for us as a Hackney Carriage. - 1.3 The Licensing Authority will only licence a vehicle as a Hackney Carriage that complies with European Whole Vehicle (M1) type approval, M1 Low Volume Type Approval, UK National Small Series Type Approval and Individual Vehicle Approval (IVA). - 1.4 The Licensing Authority will not accept any vehicle that is shown as a category S on the V5c, however we will consider Category N on a case-by-case basis subject to additional paperwork or information detailing the damage sustained and the subsequent repair.
-This will not affect the licence status of those vehicles licensed before this policy, which will continue to be licensed as long as they continue to meet the vehicle licensing criteria. - 1.5 Any vehicle, including hybrid or fully electric vehicles, presented to the Licensing Authority for the grant of a new Hackney Carriage vehicle licence must, as a minimum, meet Euro 6 emission standards. - 1.6 From the 1st September 2024, any existing licensed Hackney Carriage vehicle must, as a minimum, meet Euro 5 emission standards.
-Any vehicle that does not meet this requirement will be refused the licence upon renewal application. - 1.7 New Hackney Carriage vehicles must be wheelchair accessible and meet the requirements listed in this policy.
-The Licensing Authority will apply any specification for such vehicles as may be provided by regulations under the Equality Act 2010. - 1.8 Existing Hackney Carriage vehicles, licensed under plates 1-44, will continue to retain grandfather rights and are not required to be wheelchair accessible.
-The grandfather rights will cease to have effect if the vehicle licence is not renewed before the expiry date of the existing licence. - 1.9 Any vehicle currently licenced under retained grandfather rights may continue to be licenced until the vehicle is no longer able to meet the vehicle safety inspection standards.
-It will also be subject to the emission requirements as set out below. - 1.10 Once a vehicle licensed under the retained grandfather rights ceases to be licensed, the plate will be removed from the list of grandfather rights vehicles and only re-issued to a wheelchair accessible vehicle.
+This will not affect the licence status of those vehicles licensed before this policy, which will continue to be licensed as long as they continue to meet the vehicle licensing criteria. - 1.5 Any vehicle, including hybrid or fully electric vehicles, presented to the Licensing Authority for the grant of a new Hackney Carriage vehicle licence must, as a minimum, meet Euro 6 emission standards. - 1.6 From the 1st of January 2025 all non-wheelchair accessible Hackney Carriage vehicles, upon renewal of the licence, must as a minimum meet Euro 5 emission standards.
+If your vehicle does not meet the Euro 5 standards your renewal application will be refused.
+You will be permitted to apply for a new vehicle licence with a Euro 5 compliant vehicle to replace your existing vehicle.
+The Euro 5 vehicle must be wheelchair accessible. - 1.7 From the 1st of June 2025 all wheelchair accessible Hackney Carriage vehicles, upon renewal of the licence, must as a minimum meet Euro 5 emission standards.
+If your vehicle does not meet the Euro 5 standards your renewal application will be refused.
+You will be permitted to apply for a new vehicle licence with a Euro 5 compliant vehicle to replace your existing vehicle.
+The Euro 5 vehicle must be wheelchair accessible. - 1.8 New Hackney Carriage vehicles must be wheelchair accessible and meet the requirements listed in this policy.
+The Licensing Authority will apply any specification for such vehicles as may be provided by regulations under the Equality Act 2010.

-1.11 A licence issued under the grandfather rights cannot be transferred to any other vehicle.
+- 1.9 Existing Hackney Carriage vehicles, licensed under plates 1-44, will continue to retain grandfather rights and are not required to be wheelchair accessible.
+The grandfather rights will cease to have effect if the vehicle licence is not renewed before the expiry date of the existing licence. - 1.10 Any vehicle currently licenced under retained grandfather rights may continue to be licenced until the vehicle is no longer able to meet the vehicle safety inspection standards.
+It will also be subject to the emission requirements as set out above. - 1.11 Once a vehicle licensed under the retained grandfather rights ceases to be licensed, the plate will be removed from the list of grandfather rights vehicles and only re-issued to a wheelchair accessible vehicle. - 1.12 A licence issued under the grandfather rights cannot be transferred to any other vehicle.
 This will not remove a proprietor's right to transfer their interest in the vehicle to someone else.